Disclaimer: We are affiliates of both Yotpo and Shopper Approved. However, we are also customers:

 I call BS!
 Even if you get product review stars on your Google organic listings, the stars themselves are not what increases your rankings.
 What increases your rankings is something called the click-through rate.
 So if Google sees that your listing on the organic searches is getting a lot of clicks, then it will increase your ranking for that particular keyword.
 The stars itself aren’t a ranking factor, but it does help increase click-through rate, which can increase your Google organic rankings.

-Shopper Approved’s seller ratings … these are the ratings that show in your AdWords CPC text ads … start at $79 a month.
+Shopper Approved’s seller ratings … these are the ratings that show in your AdWords CPC text ads … are some of the most affordable if you sign up using the PM link.
 Yotpo will not release their information, but I suspect they start at $400 a month.
 In the end, the only thing that matters is comparing apples to apples and to see if Yotpo or Shopper Approved meet your requirements.
 Again, I sell for both companies, so I’m unbiased.
 If you are a small company doing less than a thousand transactions per month, you may only want to look at Shopper Approved, because it’ll fit your budget.
 If you think about it, over a whole year, that’s about $2,000 versus $5,000.
 If you have any questions about which to choose, go ahead and email me or hit me up on live chat.

 I do like Yotpo, don’t get me wrong.
 But I think they are a big enough company to handle some good criticism from a real marketer.
 Also, here’s a Yotpo review from a developer named Mik at Miksmusic saying: